Sharanyachinthala/final_project/README.md

 BlobTools visualized taxonomic composition and confirmed primary species.

 ### 9. Visualization of Results
+The following circular genome maps display the annotated assemblies of two bacterial samples (Sample 03 and Sample 04) sequenced and analyzed as part of this project.

 ![Sample 03 Genome Map](visualization.plots/03_sample_visuals.png)
+**Figure 1:** Circular genome map of bacterial isolate Sample 03.
+The map displays predicted coding sequences (CDS), RNA genes (tRNA, rRNA, tmRNA), and local GC content.
+The annotation was performed using Prokka, and visualization was done in Proksee.

 ![Sample 04 Genome Map](visualization.plots/04_sample_visuals.png)
+**Figure 2:** Circular genome map of bacterial isolate Sample 04.
+Functional annotation was performed with Prokka.
+The map illustrates the locations of CDS, structural RNA genes, and the variation in GC content across the assembled genome.

 ---